Walk4Muscle/documents/Knowledge sharing.md

             return $_url;
         }
         ```
-        Refer to [Constructing a Service SAS](https://msdn.microsoft.com/en-us/library/azure/dn140255.aspx) for more.
+        Refer to [Constructing a Service SAS](https://msdn.microsoft.com/en-us/library/azure/dn140255.aspx) for more details.

      - - -